machacekmartin/ourzooapp/README.md

 # Our Zoo Hybrid Mobile App
-Mobile app for Zoo visitors (hybrid)
+Mobile app for Zoo visitors with data from [ourzooadmin](https://github.com/machacekmartin/ourzooadmin)